+Silvercrest Asset Management Group Inc. (Exact name of registrant as specified in its charter)

-Asset Management Gro Delaware 45-5146560 (State or other jurisdiction (I.R.S.
-Employer of incorporation) 1000 1 Identification No.) 1330 Avenue of the Americas, 38th Floor New York, New York 10019 lress of principal executive offices and zip code) (Regis (212) 649-0600 strant's telephone number, including area code) Not Applicable (Formed name, form ner address and former fiscal year, if changed sinc ce last report) Securiti es registered pursuant to Section 12(b) of the Act: Class Title of each class A common stock, \$0.01 par value per share Trading Symbol(s) SAMG Name of each exchange on which registered The Nasdaq Global Market Securi ties registered pursuant to Section 12(g) of the Act: None Indica te by check mark if the registrant is a well-known seasoned issuer, as defined d in Rule 405 of the Securities Act.
-Yes 🗆 No \boxtimes Indica te by check mark if the registrant is not required to file reports pursuant to So ection 13 or 15(d) of the Act.
-Yes □ No ⊠ te by check mark whether the registrant: (1) has filed all reports required to I that the registrant was required to file such reports), and (2) has been subject te by check mark whether the registrant has submitted electronically every It ling 12 months (or for such shorter period that the registrant was required to nt to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the te by check mark whether the registrant is a large accelerated filer, an accele rated filer," "accelerated filer," "smaller reporting company," and "emerging Large accelerated filer Accelerated filer ccelerated filer Smaller reporting company merging growth company, indicate by check mark if the registrant has electent to Section 13(a) of the Securities Act \Box ed not to use the extended transition period for comp llying with any new or revised financial accounting standards provided te by check mark whether the registrant has filed a report on and attestation thes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm of its internal control over financial reporting under Section 404(b) of t trities are registered pursuant to Section 12(b) of the Act, indicate by check r financial statements. \Box mark whether the financial statements of the registra nt included in the filing reflect the correction of an error to previously te by check mark whether any of those error corrections are restatements that evant recovery period pursuant to §240.10D-1(b). \Box at required a recovery analysis of incentive-based con mpensation received by any of the registrant's executive officers during Indica te by check mark whether the registrant is a shell company (as defined in Ru ale 12b-2 of the Exchange Act).
-Yes □ No ⊠ at June gregate market value of the registrant's common equity held by non-affiliate 28, 2024, which was the last business day of the registrant's most recently on stock, as reported on The Nasdaq Global Market on June 28, 2024. umber of outstanding shares of the registrant's Class A common stock, par ville, respectively. value \$0.01 per share, and Class B common stock, pa r value \$0.01 per share, as of March 3, 2025 were 9,549,937 and
+Delaware (State or other jurisdiction of incorporation)

+45-5146560 (I.R.S.
+Employer Identification No.)

+1330 Avenue of the Americas, 38th Floor New York, New York 10019 (Address of principal executive offices and zip code)

+(212) 649-0600 (Registrant's telephone number, including area code)

+Not Applicable (Formed name, former address and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, \$0.01 par value per share SAMG The Nasdaq Global Market Securities registered pursuant to Section 12(g) of the Act: None ndicate by check mark if the registrant is a well-known seasoned i issuer, as defined in Rule 405 of the : Securities Act.
+Yes □ No ⊠ ndicate by check mark if the registrant is not required to file repor rts pursuant to Section 13 or 15(d) o of the Act.
+Yes □ No ⊠ ndicate by check mark whether the registrant: (1) has filed all report for each gradient shorter period that the registrant lays.
+Yes $\boxtimes$ No $\square$ ndicate by check mark whether the registrant has submitted electry \$232.405 of this chapter) during the preceding 12 months (or for ndicate by check mark whether the registrant is a large accelerated growth company.
+See the definitions of "large accelerated filer," "a he Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company f an emerging growth company, indicate by check mark if the reginancial accounting standards provided pursuant to Section 13(a) ended transition period for complying with any new or revised

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\square$

+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b). □

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\square$ No $\boxtimes$

+The aggregate market value of the registrant's common equity held by non-affiliates of the registrant (assuming for purposes of this computation only that the directors and executive officers may be affiliates) at June 28, 2024, which was the last business day of the registrant's most recently completed second fiscal quarter was approximately \$147.9 million based on the closing price of \$15.59 for one share of common stock, as reported on The Nasdaq Global Market on June 28, 2024.

+The number of outstanding shares of the registrant's Class A common stock, par value \$0.01 per share, and Class B common stock, par value \$0.01 per share, as of March 3, 2025 were 9,549,937 and 4,084,116, respectively.